apache/shenyu-website/content/en/projects/soul/register-center-design/index.md

 ![](/img/soul/register/server.png)

-When Soul-Admin server start, register center server will be loaded by spi.
+When Shenyu-Admin server start, register center server will be loaded by spi.
 Meanwile Disruptor will be inited too.

-Soul register server get data from register client, and then put then to Disruptor.
+Shenyu register server get data from register client, and then put then to Disruptor.

-Soul-Admin Disruptor consumer get data from register server by Disruptor queue,  then save them to database and publish data synchronize event.
+Shenyu-Admin Disruptor consumer get data from register server by Disruptor queue,  then save them to database and publish data synchronize event.

 Disruptor can decouple data from operation and buffering.